rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 ****

-In the previous chapter, you learned how to install Ansible, use it on the command line, or how to write playbooks to promote the re-usability of your code.
+In the previous chapter, you learned how to install Ansible, use it on the command line, or write playbooks to promote the re-usability of your code.

-In this chapter, we can start to discover some more advanced notions of how to use Ansible, and discover some interesting tasks that you will use very regularly.
+In this chapter, we can start to discover more advanced notions of how to use Ansible and some interesting tasks that you will use regularly.

 ## The variables